oktadev/okta-blog/_source/_posts/2021-10-04-spring-boot-spa.md

 PKCE is a modification of the authorization code flow that does not require the application to have the client secret, making it suitable for client applications where the code is essentially public.
 Implementing a secure authorization code flow on a front-end application requires properly handing redirects and the token exchange, which can be a little involved.
 Fortunately, Okta has simplified this process greatly, handling a lot of the complexity for you.

-## Requirements
+**Table of Contents**{: .hide }
+* Table of Contents
+{:toc}

+**Requirements**

 Before you get started, you'll need to make sure you have a few tools installed.

-**Okta CLI**: The Okta CLI is an easy way to create projects that use Okta for security.
+- **Okta CLI**: The Okta CLI is an easy way to create projects that use Okta for security.
 Follow the installation instructions on the [Okta CLI project website](https://cli.okta.com/manual/#installation).
 You should log in to your existing account or register for a new account using the CLI before continuing with this tutorial.

-**Java 11**: This project uses Java 11.
+- **Java 11**: This project uses Java 11.
 OpenJDK 11 will work just as well.
 Instructions are found on the [OpenJDK website](https://openjdk.java.net/install/).
 OpenJDK can also be installed using [Homebrew](https://brew.sh/).
 Alternatively, [SDKMAN](https://sdkman.io/) is another excellent option for installing and managing Java versions.

-**Vue CLI**: You'll use the Vue CLI to generate the starter Vue client project.
+- **Vue CLI**: You'll use the Vue CLI to generate the starter Vue client project.
 Install it according to the [the instructions on the Vue website](https://cli.vuejs.org/guide/installation.html).

 ## Create The Spring Boot Resource Server